pkp/learning-ojs/en/configuring_installation.md

-# Chapter 2: Installation
+# Chapter 2: Installing and Upgrading

-You configure out how to install OJS 3 with this chapter of the document.
+How to install OJS 3 from scratch, or upgrade from 2.x.